srbhr/Resume-Matcher/README.md

 6. ![img_2.png](img_2.png)
 ### Cohere and Qdrant

-1. Visit [Cohere website registration](https://dashboard.cohere.ai/welcome/register) and create an account.
+1. Visit the [Cohere website to register](https://dashboard.cohere.ai/welcome/register) and create an account.
 2. Go to API keys and copy your cohere api key.
-3. Visit [Qdrant website](https://cloud.qdrant.io/) and create an account.
+3. Visit the [Qdrant website](https://cloud.qdrant.io/) and create an account.
 4. Get your api key and cluster url.
-5. Go to open dashboard in qdrant and enter your api key **for only the first time**
+5. Go to the open dashboard in qdrant and enter your api key **for only the first time**
 <img src="Assets/img/quadrant_cloud.png" height="60%" width="60%"/>
 6. Now create a yaml file named config.yml in Scripts/Similarity/ folder.
 7. The format for the conifg file should be as below: